 This is how we harvest pine resin!
 Teamwork is how to reach the higher spots.

-Turning it into salve couldn’t be eaiser – you’ll find complete instructions on page 219 of our new book, Herbal Medicine for Beginners, but here’s the quickie version:
+Turning it into salve couldn’t be eaiser – you’ll find complete instructions on page 219 of our new book, Herbal Medicine for Beginners, and close up VIDEO instructions in our Herbal First Aid online course – but here’s the quickie version:

 - Get a bunch of pine resin and melt it into olive oil on low heat (we like to use plantain and calendula infused olive oil).